 Back to Dave's home page

-My hikers page, lots of mostly local hiking pictures.
+Jump to my hikers page, lots of mostly local hiking pictures.

 On Monday, 12 November 2012, we had a low (-1) tide at mid-afternoon.
 I took a few pictures of Montara Beach at a -1 tide with the sandbars visible.
 I hadn't realized how far off shore the sand bars went (at least, at this time of year).
 I saw people walking about 100 yards off the beach, and only up to their knees.
 I went out about an hour after low tide, and the trough between the beach and the bars was sometimes waist deep.
 In addition to the low tide, there were almost no swells, so everything was pretty calm.